Friday, January 30, 2009

 Ruckus

 So I whipped out the Christmas music this morning.
 I love returning to it every year.
-And among the high angelic strains (I LOVE choir music), I found this beloved African song titled Bethelehmu.
+And among the high angelic strains (I LOVE choir music), I found the African song Bethelehmu.
 The lyrics go "Where was Christ born?
 In Bethlehem, surely he was born in Bethlehem."
 I LOVE this thing.
-It's MADNESS.
+It's madness.
 It's the opposite of everything you've ever heard, unless you grew up in Africa or listen to much African music.
 It gets me going so much that I find myself dancing without realizing I started.
 And they're very much first-chakra moves.
 Not dainty.
 The kind of dancing it provokes is rough & real.
-It's all about the earth, and you moving powerfully and boldly on it.
+It's all about the earth, and you find yourself moving powerfully and boldly to it.
 The clip is by the Men's Chorus of my alma mater, BYU, and if anyone would like I can send you a clean mp3 of it.
 What's some of your favorite Christmas music?

 Tuesday, December 09, 2008